sharedlabs1/s3assessment/README_redshift_glue_medium.md

 ```

 The helper will trigger the repository GitHub Action which produces `test_report.log` in the repo root.
 Inspect the action logs for troubleshooting.

+Starter files (lightweight templates)

+This repo provides small starter artifacts for the assessment:

+- `sql/load_to_redshift.sql` — placeholder SQL for table creation/COPY
+- `sql/queries.sql` — example queries students can expand
+- `scripts/glue_job.py` — minimal Glue ETL script placeholder
+- `CLEANUP.md` — cleanup instructions

+These files are templates — replace or extend them with your ETL logic.

+See the template: `sql/load_to_redshift.sql` for an example CREATE/COPY and checklist.

+Templates include short inline checklists marked with the token `TODO` — the validator looks for these to guide grading.